Menu Close

 Bridge Building (SO)

 Bridges and dimensioned drawings are to be completed prior to competition day.
-Load testing the bridges are conducted the day of competition.
-There are no specific tasks or tools needed at the day of the competition.
-Bridges are to be built per bridge building contest regulations.
-Be sure to review pictures in Section VI Testing (on pages 3 and 4) of contest regulations to understand the rod and loading block physical requirements used for loading.
-Include the contestant entry number, which is assigned during registration, on the drawing and bridge to identify for testing.
-Bridges are to be checked-in at the bridge building competition site/booth between 8am-10am Friday morning.
+Load testing of the bridges is conducted on the day of the competition.
+There are no specific tasks or tools needed on the day of the competition.
+Bridges are to be built in accordance with the bridge-building contest regulations.
+Be sure to review pictures in Section VI Testing (on pages 3 and 4) of the contest regulations to understand the rod and loading block physical requirements used for loading.
+Include the contestant’s entry number, which is assigned during registration, on the drawing and bridge to identify for testing.
+Bridges are to be checked-in at the bridge building competition site/booth between 8 am-10 am Friday morning.
+No changes for 2026.

 Cabinetmaking